-With the Covid-19 pandemic, online classes are now mainstream for students, professionals and language enthusiasts.
+With the global pandemic, online classes are now mainstream for students, professionals and language enthusiasts.
 Corporate and education worlds have dramatically changed.
+Knowing how to learn French online efficiently requires however to have realistic goals and to get access relevant resources.

 If online classes are convenient and flexible in our active life, be aware that some businesses may just want to take advantage of the situation.
 How to avoid the trap of the info dump for online courses ?
 In this article, I’ll give you below a quick list of items you should check before enrolling in any workshops and online lessons.